Swimlane in Blazor Diagram Component

 The Swimlane Header was the primary element for swimlanes.
 The Header property of swimlane allows you to define its textual description and to customize its appearance.

-Note: By using this header, swimlane interactions such as selection, dragging, and other functionalities will be performed.
+Note: By using this header, swimlane interactions such as selection, dragging, and other functionalities can be performed.

 The following code example explains how to define the swimlane header.